Treating Functional Voice Disorders and Maintaining Good Vocal Health

 So you’ve noticed that your voice or your child’s voice is croaky, cracks in pitch, or just stops working by the end of the day.
 And this has been going on for quite a while, weeks or even months.
 Maybe you have a job where you’re required to speak all day.
 Or your child sings in a choir and their voice is spent by the end of rehearsal.

 If left untreated, functional voice disorders can lead to an organic voice disorder, such as vocal nodules or polyps.
 Nodules are benign growths that form on the vocal folds due to abuse and appear like hard calluses.
 These develop over time and are often preventable.
-Abuse of the voice can also lead to vocal fold swelling that, over a period of time, can cause spots to form and become larger and callous, especially with continued overuse.
+Abuse of the voice can also lead to vocal fold swelling.
+Over a period of time, this can cause spots to form and become larger and callous, especially with continued overuse.
 Polyps are typically larger than a nodule and appear to look more like a blister on the vocal folds.
 However, both can be attributed to vocal abuse.

 While this can sound scary, again, functional voice disorders are typically preventable and treatable.